 This Macro will iterate through each of the sheets in your Excel workbook and sort them alphabetically.
 It actually compares the current worksheet name to the previous worksheet, if the previous is greater alphabetically to the current then it moves the sheet in front of it.
 Excel works its way through all of the worksheet names until completed and sorted.
 Easy huh?.
 Much easier than manually moving worksheets around your Excel workbook.

 How Does It Work?

-Step 6.
-The Loop is started again, and every iterations increases the increments of both variables by 1 number until the last worksheet is reached.
+The looping begins again.
+Every iteration increases the increments of both variables by 1 number until the last worksheet is reached.
 The macro ends when all iterations have been carried out.

 Want The Code?

 So, if you want more tips then sign up for my Monthly Newsletter where I share 3 Tips on the first Wednesday of the month and receive my free Ebook, 30 Excel Tips.